freeradical13/freeradical13.github.io/index.md

 #### Flagella

 [Flagella][] (singular flagellum) are protrusions from a cell membrane that act to move a cell and sometimes enhance adhesion to other substances and sometimes perform other functions.
 Flagella exist in some prokaryotes and some eukaryotes although they have slightly different structure.
+Flagella function by using a 360° rotation rather than whipping side to side.

 #### Cilia